luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 ## Discussion and Conclusion
 We observe that execution from terminal consumes the least power while PyCharm consumes most power for each of the file sizes.
 Jupyter notebook power consumption is comparable to the terminal execution, making it a suitable platform to run Python code while taking into consideration the features it provides such as its interactive nature and ability to combine code and visualization in a single document.
 PyCharm consumes considerably higher power, which can be attributed to the start-up operations as opposed to the actual power consumption of running the code.
+Moreover, we see that power consumption does not increase linearly with the size of the file that is being processed, especially in the case of terminal and Jupyter.
+There is a large difference in the power consumption between the processing of the 0.71 GB file and 1.42 GB file for both the environments. \
 We infer that PyCharm should only be used when using operations such as debugging and refactoring are necessary, i.e., for larger projects.
 Thus, we conclude that Jupyter is a greener platform for data processing using Python and it also provides some useful features of an IDE.

 ## Limitations
 Comparison of Python environments is difficult as the usage of the various platforms is specific to the requirement.
 Depending on the use case, either of the options can be preferable.
 The readings are taken on a single computer with particular versions of the various softwares as mentioned above, making it difficult to generalize the results.
 Additionally, this experiment is done on the same code using only ```pandas``` transformations.
 There is scope for a more diverse analysis to find the most energy-efficient environment. \
 We are not able to separate the application startup energy consumption from the energy consumption of the actual execution of code.
 This is especially evident in case of PyCharm.
 Steps are taken to cut down the bias of external factors and background processes, but it is not possible to eliminate this bias.

 ## Future Work
 As part of future work, bigger datasets can be used for data analysis to emulate real world scenarios.
-In this experiment, we only used smaller datasets of sizes ranging approximately from 1 to 5 GB.
+In this experiment, we only used smaller datasets of sizes ranging approximately from 500 MB to 3 GB.
 Moreover, we have only used the pandas library in the Python code.
 In the future, the energy consumption of a wider variety of libraries and operations could be measured and compared.
 These steps would give us a more accurate picture of the energy consumption of data analysis scenarios that are employed in real-world software use cases.
 The code can also be run on different machines to investigate if that impacts the results.
 Lastly, one could argue that running code is not the only action a software engineer performs.
 A substantial amount of time is spent in developing and debugging software systems.
 Thus, in the future, the entire process of writing, debugging, and running the code can be simulated to measure energy consumption.

 ### References
 [1]:[TIOBE Index](https://www.tiobe.com/tiobe-index/) \